aws-samples/aws-iot-elf/WIN-README.md

 ### Installing `git`
 Just browse to [git-scm](https://git-scm.com/download/win) and the Windows installation will download automatically.

 Once the download is complete, launch the installation executable.
-The rest of the guide assumes installation defaults are used as they are usually fine for most people.
+The rest of the AWS IoT ELF getting started guide assumes Git for Windows is installed using the defaults since they are usually fine for most people.

 ### Installing `virtualenv`
 Now to keep the AWS IoT ELF python dependencies separate, you probably want to [install](https://virtualenv.pypa.io/en/stable/installation/) `virtualenv`.
 This can be done simply by using `pip` which was installed when you installed Python.
 Change to the `~\dev` directory and enter `pip install virtualenv`.